NextUrban/Livability_by_Twitter/README.md

   Therefore, in this section the aim is converting sentiments to an output map through Jupyter notebook (iPhyton).
 The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble to use in a dashboard setting (Please stay patient, the page takes time to load).

-  The initial installation package for Jupyter Notebook can be found [here]().
+  The initial installation package for Jupyter Notebook can be found at []().

- There code would inquire the state Geospatial metadata as a geoJSON file.
-The related files regarding each state was extracted initially from []().
-An example is available [here](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata).
+ There code would require using the state zipcode boundries.
+Therefore, Geospatial metadata (as geoJSON files) were extracted from [Open Data Delaware](https://github.com/OpenDataDE/State-zip-code-GeoJSON).
+The applied file for the current state project is available [here](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata).